Saransh-cpp/ChaoticEncryption.jl/CONTRIBUTING.md

 ## Testing

 All code requires testing.
 We use the [Julia's testing suite](https://docs.julialang.org/en/v1/stdlib/Test/) package for our tests.
 (These tests typically just check that the code runs without error, and so, are more _debugging_ than _testing_ in a strict sense.
 Nevertheless, they are very useful to have!).
 We use [`SafeTestsets.jl`](https://github.com/YingboMa/SafeTestsets.jl) to isolate the running tests, which in turn helps us in identifying the breaking point.
+The examples written in docstrings are also tested while building documentation.

 Before running the tests, make sure you have `SafeTestsets.jl` installed -